 Navigating Difficult Conversations

 In addition to classwork, fellows are assigned to group projects at the beginning of the program.
 The project portion of the curriculum is designed to focus on team development and effectiveness.
 Through the project work, fellows have an opportunity to implement the skills they’ve learned in the classroom and to gain strategic insight into how to move a project through a highly matrixed system.
-New in 2019: the Thomas Gorrie Clinical Leadership Impact Award will recognize the most successful project team.
+The Thomas Gorrie Clinical Leadership Impact Award recognizes the most successful project team.

-The program consists of six full days in a classroom setting:
+The program consisted of six full days in a classroom setting: